KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 Some of our previous customers, called the API from Terraform and so we decided to create a Terraform Provider, so we need to make many changes so they can work with our Terraform Provider.

+And creating the Terraform Provider, required to rewrite over 40% of the methods and add more methods.

 ----

 ## Why KopiCloud AD API